lpogic/white_gold/doc/wiki/README.md

 hello_world!

-# If widget should be available in every Container, define it inside Container class
+# If widget should be available in every Container, define it inside the Container class

 class Tgui::Container
   def! :editbox_with_confirm do |confirm_text: "Save", **na, &b|